benitoro/stockholm/README.md

 # stockholm
-A stock information crawler for SS/SZ
+A stock data crawler for SS/SZ based on YQL